December 12, 2024

 How to Tell When Your ZZ Plant Needs Water

-But a few reliable techniques can make the process easier:
+But a few things can make it easier:

 The Soil Touch Test

-- If it’s slightly damp wait a few more days and check again.
+• If it’s damp then you should wait a few more days before you check again.

 Observe the Leaves